 - Increasing the sales cap per registered individual to $78,000.

-- Individual registrants may organize their cottage food business as a business entity recognized by state law.
+- Allowing individuals to organize their cottage food business as a business entity recognized by state law.

 Cottage food producers must do the following:

 - Register with the Minnesota Department of Agriculture (MDA) each year before selling food under the cottage food exemption, regardless of the amount of food sold.

 - Tier 2: For gross annual sales of $5,001 - $78,000, take an approved food safety course once every three years while actively selling cottage food.

-- Prepare and sell only NON-potentially hazardous food (such as baked goods, certain jams and jellies) and/or home canned pickles, vegetables, or fruits with a pH of 4.6 or lower and a water activity of 0.85 or less.
+- Prepare and sell only non-potentially hazardous food (such as baked goods, certain jams and jellies) and/or home canned pickles, vegetables, or fruits with a pH of 4.6 or lower and a water activity of 0.85 or less.

 - Display a clearly legible sign or placard at the point of sale that says, “These products are homemade and not subject to state inspection.”
-If you are selling on the Internet, post this statement on your webpage.
+If you are selling on the internet, post this statement on your webpage.

 - Deliver food directly to the ultimate consumer.
 The person who makes the food must be the same person who sells and delivers the food.

-- Sell from a private home, at farmer’s markets, community events, or on the internet.
+- Sell from a private home, farmers’ market, community event, or on the internet.
 Food cannot be shipped or wholesaled.